SankalpChoubey97/Interview-Application-/README.md

 After above changes, run node server.js to start application

 To get started on browser
 -On browser run http://localhost:3200/api/interview after server is run from backend.
-You can now browser on the buttons present
+You can now browse on the buttons present
 -NOTE: Job available page can be views without signin, for viewing other pages, or to download, signin is required.